kleenkanteen/about-me-in-5-minutes/README.md

+I'll do a thorough character analysis of myself in this article.

 ## My motto: Be bold, be curious.

 Don't be afraid to voice your disagreement, concerns, and in asking questions.
 Fortune favors the bold.